 They then take the £100 in their bank balance to buy some extra time – when that extra time can be purchased for free.

 It’s simple.
 File a tax return with as many complete figures as you can and pay the amount of tax you think you owe.

-Don’t forget to note in the additional information box on the main tax return that the figures in some boxes are estimates.
+In the additional information box on the main tax return, don’t forget to note that the figures in some boxes are estimates.
 To make absolutely clear what you mean, give the page, box numbers and amounts and a reason why you have estimated the figures.